Are you trying to figure out how to create a website? Today you will find out!

 Themes (Appearances > Themes)

 - Open Appearances > Themes.
-From here on have a look at the heading of each subsection if you have doubts with regards to accessing a particular part of the WordPress menu from the admin screen.
+From here on have a look at the heading of each subsection if you have doubts about accessing a particular part of the WordPress menu from the admin screen.

 - And click on the “Add New” button on the top.
 And choose from one of the themes displayed or search for a specific theme.
 For a list of awesome free themes you should check this page.

 - Install a new theme that you fancy and activate it.